szpajder/dumphfdl/README.md

 - `acks` (optional) - set the number of required brokers to ack (default: all).

-- `verbose_log` (optional) - write a log message to stderr for each message produced to Kafka.

 Kafka supports other modes of authentication (eg. client certificates), but these are not supported today.

 See [the librdkafka manual](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md) for more details on configuring security.